Xceptance/XCMailr/readme.md

 Now, open and edit it in your favorite editor (see Configuration).
 Make sure to save it using UTF-8 encoding.

 Finally, run the script `bin/run.sh` (or `bin\run.cmd` respectively).
-If configured correctly, you should see something like the following on your console
+If configured correctly, you should see something like the following in your console

 ```
     Ninja application running at